Code-Institute-Submissions/milestone-project-two-12/README.md

     - Stayin' Alive button
         - When I go to the "Did you know" section, I clicked on the "Stayin' Alive" button
-        - After clicking on the "Stayin' Alive" button, the Bee Gees question is display as expected
+        - After clicking on the "Stayin' Alive" button, the Bee Gees question is displayed as expected
         - I clicked on the button again and nothing happens as expected

     - Purrr-fect button
         - When I go to the "Did you know" section, I clicked on the "Purrr-fect" button
-        - After clicking on the "Purrr-fect" button, the Bee Gees question is display as expected
+        - After clicking on the "Purrr-fect" button, the Manx Cat question is displayed as expected
         - I clicked on the button again and nothing happens as expected

     - Input box (Isle of Women Question)